Dallas Drowning Lawyer

-It is responsibility of the property owner and the owner’s agents to insure that every reasonable precaution has been taken to prevent accidental injury to any visitor.
-In the case of swimming pools or other area where recreational swimming is likely to take place, this includes having a lifeguard on duty and access to water safety and rescue equipment.
-In the case of undeveloped areas such as rivers, lakes, or ponds, the landowner (e.g. a city, town, county, or state government) is responsible for securing the area against unauthorized use.
+It is the responsibility of the property owner and the owner’s agents to ensure that every reasonable precaution has been taken to prevent accidental injury to any visitor.
+In the case of swimming pools or other areas where recreational swimming is likely to take place, this includes having a lifeguard on duty and access to water safety and rescue equipment.
+In the case of undeveloped areas such as rivers, lakes, or ponds, the landowner (e.g., a city, town, county, or state government) is responsible for securing the area against unauthorized use.

 Contacting a Dallas Drowning Accident Lawyer

-Despite our best efforts, drowning and near-drowning accidents occur every year in the DFW area.
+Despite our best efforts, drowning and near-drowning accidents occur all the time in the DFW area.
 Many of these accidents involve children who gain access to swimming pools without the knowledge of the child’s parents or the property owner where the pool is located.

 If a member of your family has been the victim of a drowning accident and you are unsure as to what course of action should be taken, you should consider contacting the Dallas drowning accident lawyer at the Doan Law Firm by calling (214) 307-0000 to discuss the facts of your drowning accident and to review your possible courses of action.